 Dual Eligible Special Needs Plans may provide a spending card that members can use to purchase eligible groceries.

 A Medicare grocery allowance is a credit that beneficiaries can use toward healthy foods at the grocery store.
-Certain Special Needs Plans, which are a type of Medicare Advantage plan that meets the needs of a specific group of people, include a grocery allowance as a benefit.
+Certain Special Needs Plans—which are a type of Medicare Advantage plan— include a grocery allowance as a benefit.

 Generally, only people who are eligible for Medicare and Medicaid are eligible for a grocery allowance through a Dual Eligible Special Needs Plan.